 Ultimately, dealers will expect you to haggle.
 You should treat the advertised price on a used car as the guide price, and try and save some money if you can.

-Do some research into the current values of the types of car you are looking at.
+Do some research into the current values of the types of cars you are looking at.
+For instance, you can see the Rav4 here at Gloucester Toyota, if this is something you think may suit you well.
 If you want a five-year-old model, find out the top and bottom values for that car.
 Mileage and condition play a significant factor too, so scrutinize these points when you’re taking the car out for a test drive.

 You might find that the dealer will start by offering to freebies.
 If these extra items are worthwhile and something you need, then listen to the offer.
 But don’t let what might seem like a generous offer be the only one on the table.